Breaker! Breaker!

 Breaker!
-Breaker! is a 1977 American action film directed by Don Hulette and starring Chuck Norris.
+Breaker! is a 1977 American action film directed by Don Hulette and starring Chuck Norris in his first lead role.
+The co-stars include George Murdock, Don Gentry and Michael Augenstein.
+The film was a box-office success, grossing $12 million, but received generally negative reviews from critics.

 Plot

 J.D.
 (Chuck Norris), a trucker from California, returns from the road to learn that an old friend was assaulted and paralyzed by Sergeant Strode (Don Gentry), a policeman in Texas City, California.
-He makes inquiries into Texas City and learns that its policemen Strode and Deputy Boles (Ron Cedillos) have a history of "trapping" truckers for a corrupt judge named Trimmings who is running various rackets in the so-called "City".
+He makes inquiries and learns that Strode and Deputy Boles (Ron Cedillos) have a history of "trapping" truckers for a corrupt judge named Trimmings who runs various rackets.

 When his younger brother Billy (Michael Augenstein) begins working as a trucker, J.D. warns him to stay away from Texas City.
-But Billy is easily fooled by an officer (Strode) on a CB radio, who pretends he is a fellow trucker.
+But Billy is easily fooled by Strode on a CB radio, pretending to be a fellow trucker.

-After Billy disappears, J.D. sets out in search of him.
-He goes to Texas City and barges in on a city council meeting, wherein Trimmings' stooges boast of their speed traps.
-He befriends a waitress named Arlene, a single mother, working at a diner which overcharges outsiders.
+Billy disappears and J.D. sets out in search of him.
 After getting into a fight with the owner of the local wrecking yard and accidentally killing him, J.D. is arrested and sentenced to death by Judge Trimmings.

-Arlene escapes from Trimmings corrupt lawmen on a motorcycle and contacts J.D.'s fellow truckers about what has happened via CB radio.
-They come to rescue J.D. and Billy, knocking Strode into a ditch before tearing the town down with their big rigs.
-J.D. finds Billy in a local barn, and then fights Deputy Boles in a horse corral, knocking him out.
-One of the truckers drives his rig into Judge Trimmings house while he is in bed with his lover, presumably killing them, as the rest of the corrupt town burns.
+J.D.'s fellow truckers come to rescue J.D. and Billy, knocking Strode into a ditch before tearing the town down with their big rigs.
+J.D. finds Billy in a barn, and then fights Deputy Boles in a horse corral, knocking him out.
+One of the truckers drives his rig into Judge Trimmings' house while he is in bed with his wife, as the rest of the corrupt town burns.